As a beginner guitarist, tuning might be a bit of a foreign concept.

 It seems like such a nuisance to have to tune a guitar.
 Why hasn’t someone invented a guitar that doesn’t require tuning?

-The short answer is that there are already various solutions available, whether it’s the Roadie automatic guitar tuner, self-tuning guitars or otherwise.
+The short answer is that there are already various solutions available, whether it’s an automatic guitar tuner, self-tuning guitars or otherwise.

 Perhaps the most significant and useful discovery/invention, however, is the double-locking bridge.